-- manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due - enable employer contribution rates to be kept at a reasonable and affordable cost to the taxpayers, scheduled, resolution and admitted bodies, while achieving and maintaining fund solvency and long term cost efficiency, which should be assessed in light of the profile of the Fund now and in the future due to sector changes - maximise the returns from investments within reasonable risk parameters taking into account the above aims.
+- Manage employers' liabilities effectively and ensure that sufficient resources are available to meet all liabilities as they fall due. - Enable employer contribution rates to be kept at a reasonable and affordable cost to the taxpayers, scheduled, resolution and admitted bodies, while achieving and maintaining the Fund solvency and long-term cost efficiency, which should be assessed in light of the profile of the Fund now and in the future due to sector changes. - Maximise the returns from investments within reasonable risk parameters taking into account the above aims.